NativeScript/developer-day-workshop/src/chapters/chapter3.md

 ### Types of layouts

 There are five basic layouts offered by NativeScript that correspond to standard native ways of laying elements out onto a page: StackLayout, GridLayout, WrapLayout, DockLayout, and AbsoluteLayout.
-Let's take a look at these.
+Let's take a look at these, and, as a bonus, a ListView.

 <h4 class="exercise-start">
     <b>Exercise</b>: Experiment with layouts